Southeast Kansas: Definition

-Southeast Kansas with the addition of Anderson, Chautauqua, Coffey, Elk, and Linn Counties is promoted as the Little Ozarks.
-When Southeast Kansas KOAM-TV refers to this area, Greenwood County is included.
+Southeast Kansas with the addition of Anderson, Chautauqua, Coffey, Elk, and Linn counties is promoted as the Little Ozarks.
+When KOAM-TV refers to this area, Greenwood is included.
 The Southeast Kansas Library System also includes Greenwood County in the Southeast Kansas region.
-When Southeast Kansas, Inc. refers to this area Miami County is included with the exclusion of Elk, Chautauqua, and Greenwood counties.
+When Southeast Kansas, Inc. refers to this area, Miami County is included, with the exclusion of Elk, Chautauqua, and Greenwood counties.